 56. Embrace the awkwardness

 No one is a professional starting out.
 No one ever has the perfect thing to say to a woman the very moment they see her.
 Rather than dread the moment, embrace it and just focus on being present.
 If life were to be serious all the time, it would be insanely boring and dull.

 57. Don’t stick your d-ck in crazy and don’t sh-t where you eat

 In other words, don’t dip your pen in the company inkwell.
 If you’re going to, at least know, understated, be fully prepared to deal with the consequences.

 And lots of sacrifice along the way!
 In order to get, you must first give.

 59. Do what you love, and you’ll never work a day of your life

 Find something you can’t live without, then go after it.

-The truth is, you can’t follow your dreams and expect to always be paid.
-Not all dreams have a market that’s ready to spend cash or a job waiting at the finish line.
-Though you can tailor your skill set, knowledge or experience into other relevant fields.
+The truth is you can’t follow your dreams and expect to always be paid.
+Not all dreams have a market that’s ready to spend cash or a job waiting at the finish line– although you can tailor your skillset, knowledge, or experience into other relevant fields.
 Work doesn’t always have to be enjoyable or feel like a true vacation; it’s work!
 There are ups and downs even to dream jobs.

 60. Just fu-king do it!